kariefury/rotation-machine-3/Readme_feedback_3_layers.md

 ![3layersfeedbck_neuronsl3_2time180s](https://github.com/kariefury/rotation-machine-3/blob/main/fig/3layersfeedbck_neuronsl3_2time180s.png)

 The figure above shows the output of the 2 neurons from Layer 3.
+The pattern of the driving symbols in this case is ```01010101....```.
+The experiment takes some time to rise to a steady state.

 When the experiment is running the spike pattern changes dependent on the direction of the ```input_signal```.
 ![Input Signal](https://github.com/kariefury/rotation-machine-3/blob/main/fig/three-layers-feedback-plots.png)